-Just walk down any supermarket or chemist isle and there’s an array of drugs all designed to numb both our physical and mental pain.
+Just walk down any supermarket or chemist isle and there’s an array of drugs all designed to numb both our physical and mental state.

-And these products are top sellers, because people just don’t want to feel pain.
+And these products are top sellers, because people just don’t want to feel.

 Yet have you ever stopped and asked yourself:

 Sure, we recognise it when it shows up in our body.

 We experience it, and generally don’t like it.